paulmillr/chokidar/README.md

 * `usePolling` (default: `false`).
 Whether to use fs.watchFile (backed by polling), or fs.watch.
 If polling leads to high CPU utilization, consider setting this to `false`.
-Polling may be necessary to successfully watch files in certain situation, such as network mounted drives.
+Polling may be necessary to successfully watch files in certain situations, such as network mounted drives.
 Setting to `true` explicitly on OS X overrides the `useFsEvents` default.
 * `useFsEvents` (default: `true` on OS X).
 Whether to use the